Stuck at home: Local health experts encourage staying active, healthy eating

 Unique to the videos are Campbell’s children, 9-year-old Kailey, soon to be 8-year-old Blake and 2-year-old William.
 Campbell says Blake enjoys being active and frequently participates in the videos.
 His youngest William, enjoys making small guest appearances.

-Campbell makes sure his audience is knows the workouts aren't about keeping perfect rhythm.
+Campbell makes sure his audience knows the workouts aren’t about keeping perfect rhythm.

 “It’s about moving the body, parents doing them with their kids to push to help keep it going,” said Campbell.
 “Once closures have been lifted, I look forward to continuing it.”